eadmaster/pcrown/script/readme.md

 │   └── ...
-└── eng   # English script translation (files match 1-to-1 those in the jap folder) ├── events                   # dialogues, parsed by the eventeditor ├── events_splitted_35chars  # dialogues, dir populated while building ├── items.txt                # items and status messages, parsed by itemsutil ├── items.txt.sjis           # items and status messages, overwritten while building (do not edit this one) ├── items_ex.txt             # more detailed items and status messages used in the EX version ├── names.txt                # characters and enemies names, parsed by itemsutil │   └── ...  # other files are unused
+└── eng   # English script translation (files match 1-to-1 those in the jap folder) ├── events                   # dialogues, parsed by the eventeditor ├── events_splitted_35chars  # splitted dialogues, dir populated while building (do not edit these) ├── items.txt                # items and status messages, parsed by itemsutil ├── items.txt.sjis           # items and status messages, generated while building (do not edit this one) ├── items_ex.txt             # more detailed items and status messages used in the EX version ├── names.txt                # characters and enemies names, parsed by itemsutil │   └── ...  # other files are unused